vivesweb/cli-math-ml-table/README.md

  # BASIC USAGE:

- - When you have the class created, you can to reuse it changing the format or the values with:
+ - Note: When you have the class created, you can to reuse it changing the format or the values with:

          $cli_table->set_table_format( $table_format, $Values );